Kenshiro-28/MAGI/README.md

 # MAGI

-MAGI is an autonomous agent leveraging the GPT model, providing streamlined and professional AI assistance for various tasks.
+MAGI is an autonomous agent leveraging the LLaMA model, providing streamlined and professional AI assistance for various tasks.
 Each time a query is made, MAGI decides autonomously whether to access the Internet for up-to-date information.
 Prime Directives allow you to customize the behavior of the model to suit your needs.
 Mission mode analyzes your query and generates an enhanced response based on a list of tasks that it automatically solves.

 ## Prime Directives